Cherry on the Cake: Fairness is NOT an Optimization Problem: Notation Definitions

 Our objective is to maximize the \emph{prediction probabilities}, which correspond to the diagonal entries of the confusion matrix, by minimizing the \emph{error probabilities}, which are the entries that are not on the diagonal.
-A decision $ \boldsymbol{d}$ is said to be \emph{deterministic} if for almost all $x\in X$, there exists an $i\in [n]$ such that $d_i(x)=1$. \end{definition}
+A model $\model$ is said to be \emph{deterministic} if for all $\individual\in \featureset$, there exists an $i\in [n]$ such that $\prob(\model(\individual)=i)=1$. \end{definition}